dimkr/tootik/README.md

 Therefore, every time a new post is saved, it is accompanied by a "delivery".
 A delivery contains a delivery attempts counter, creation time and last attempt time.
 A single worker thread polls the deliveries table, prioritizes deliveries by the number of delivery attempts and the interval between attempts, then tries to deliver a post to federated followers of its author.

+### Incoming Requests

+The server verifies HTTP signatures of requests to /inbox/%s, using the sender's key.
+They key is cached to reduce the amount of outgoing requests.

+In addition, the server ignores incoming requests from users not followed by any local user.
+This means that federated user A cannot follow local user B (= send a Follow activity) until at least one local user (B or another user) follows A.

 ## Credits and Legal Information

 tootik is free and unencumbered software released under the terms of the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); see LICENSE for the license text.